Progressive education: Early practitioners

 By mid-century, many public school programs had also adopted elements of progressive curriculum.
 At mid-century Dewey believed that progressive education had "not really penetrated and permeated the foundations of the educational institution."(Kohn, Schools, 6,7) As the influence of progressive pedagogy grew broader and more diffuse, practitioners began to vary their application of progressive principles.
 As varying interpretations and practices made evaluation of progressive reforms more difficult to assess, critics began to propose alternative approaches.

 The seeds of the debate over progressive education can be seen in the differences of Parker and Dewey.
 These have to do with how much and by whom curriculum should be worked out from grade to grade, how much the child's emerging interests should determine classroom activities, the importance of child-centered vs. societal–centered learning, the relationship of community building to individual growth, and especially the relationship between emotion, thought and experience.

 In 1955, the publication of Rudolf Flesch's Why Johnny Can't Read leveled criticism of reading programs at the progressive emphasis on reading in context.
 The conservative McCarthy era raised questions about the liberal ideas at the roots of the progressive reforms.
-The launching of Sputnik in 1957 at the height of the Cold War gave rise to a number of intellectually competitive approaches to disciplinary knowledge, such as BSCS biology PSSC physics, led by university professors such as Jerome Bruner and Jerrold Zacharias.
+The launching of Sputnik in 1957 at the height of the Cold War gave rise to a number of intellectually competitive approaches to disciplinary knowledge, such as BSCS biology and PSSC physics, led by university professors such as Jerome Bruner and Jerrold Zacharias.

 Some Cold War reforms incorporated elements of progressivism.
 For example, the work of Zacharias and Bruner was based in the developmental psychology of Jean Piaget and incorporated many of Dewey's ideas of experiential education.
 Bruner's analysis of developmental psychology became the core of a pedagogical movement known as constructivism, which argues that the child is an active participant in making meaning and must be engaged in the progress of education for learning to be effective.
 This psychological approach has deep connections to the work of both Parker and Dewey and led to a resurgence of their ideas in second half of the century.

 In 1965, President Johnson inaugurated the Great Society and the Elementary and Secondary Education Act suffused public school programs with funds for sweeping education reforms.
 At the same time the influx of federal funding also gave rise to demands for accountability and the behavioral objectives approach of Robert F. Mager and others foreshadowed the No Child Left Behind Act passed in 2002.
 Against these critics eloquent spokespersons stepped forward in defense of the progressive tradition.
 The Open Classroom movement, led by Herb Kohl and George Dennison, recalled many of Parker's child centered reforms.

 The late 1960s and early 1970s saw a rise and decline in the number of progressive schools.
 There were several reasons for the decline: